The Travel Documents People Forget (and Where to Keep Each One)

 Proof of onward travel

 A surprising number of countries want evidence that you plan to leave - a return flight, an onward booking to another country, or even a coach or ferry ticket will usually do.
-Keeping a printout or digital copy in your carry-on saves an awkward conversation at immigration.
+Keeping a printout or digital copy in your carry-on means you won't face delays at immigration.

 Accommodation confirmations

 Some countries ask to see proof of your first night's booking, whether that's a hotel confirmation, an Airbnb, or a hostel.
-The officer simply wants to see that you have somewhere to go, so download a copy to your phone offline rather than relying on email at the border.
+The officer wants proof you have somewhere to stay, so download a copy to your phone offline - email won't help at the border.

 Vaccination certificates